slatedocs/slate/source/index.html.md

 This is an alternative c-lightning client library: <a href="https://github.com/suredbits/lightning-charge">https://github.com/suredbits/lightning-charge</a>

-<aside class="success"> Note: all API services are currently on testnet.
-Testnet is used for testing purposes and is not real bitcoin. </aside>
+<aside class="success"> Notice: We reserve the right to change pricing as necessary.
+We also reserve the right to change what is available in our free API offerings.
+Any changes in pricing or services will be announced via our Twitter <a href="https://twitter.com/SuredBits">@Suredbits</a> </aside>

 ## UUID